-After five executions took place in Taiwan on 29 April 2014, the EU's High Representative for Foreign Affairs and Security Policy, Catherine Ashton, made a statement deploring the executions and calling on Taiwan to reinstate a moratorium on executions .
-EU statements had also been issued in the past after the executions in 2010 , and 2011 , 2012, and 2013 by the High Representative and also by members of the European Parliament.
+After six executions took place in Taiwan on 5 June 2015, the Spokesperson of the EU's High Representative for Foreign Affairs and Security Policy, Federica Mogherini, made a statement calling on Taiwan to reinstate an immediate moratorium on executions .
+EU statements had also been issued in the past after the executions in 2010 , 2011 , 2012, 2013 and 2014 by the High Representative and also by members of the European Parliament.

 Why is the EU against the death penalty?

 The EU considers that capital punishment is inhumane and unnecessary.
 Experience has also shown that it does not serve as a deterrent to crime.
 No legal system is flawless; any miscarriage of justice could lead to the tragic loss of an innocent life.

 Abolition of the death penalty throughout Europe, and beyond, is an objective common to all member states of the European Union and of the Council of Europe (47 Member countries).
 No execution has taken place in these countries in the last fifteen years.

 The European Union and the Council of Europe urge all countries which still retain the death penalty to immediately apply a moratorium on executions as a first step towards abolition.